IP scanners are an essential tool to help you monitor your network for new devices.

 The Site24x7 data collector reissues an SNMP request periodically and each batch of responses provides updates to both the network inventory and the network topology map.
 Agents are allowed to sends out a MIB without receiving a request.
 This is called a Trap and it signifies a serious problem with a monitored device.
 The Site24x7 Network Monitor interprets this into an alert, which appears on the dashboard and is also sent as a notification to technicians via SMS, email, instant messaging post, or voice call.

-This system is delivered in plans that include full-stack monitoring services because they also include monitoring tools for servers and applications.
+I liked this system because it delivers plans that include full-stack monitoring services.
+The software also include monitoring tools for servers and applications.
 Some plans also provide an APM and website analyzing tools.
 The plans are suitable for businesses of all sizes and offer good value for money.

 Pros: